programmfabrik/easydb-custom-data-type-geonames/README.md

     * URI to linked record
 * conceptFulltext
     * fulltext-string which contains: geonameId, adminName1, adminName2, adminName3, adminName4, adminName5, countryName, toponymName, alternateNames
+* conceptAncestors
+    * the parent hierarchy of the selected record
+* frontendLanguage
+    * the frontendlanguage of the entering user
 * _fulltext
     * easydb-fulltext
 * _standard